SkyBulk/react-django-articles/README.md

 - Then at the very bottom of 'settings.py', set CORS_ORIGIN_ALLOW_ALL = True

 And finally we should have our two articles displayed!!

+- One last note, to get an id to more easily iterate over our articles, we can go to our serializers.py file an add